kristan-gitaccount/front-end-mentor-challenge-blogr/README.md

 ### What I learned

-I learned some new css stuff like transform:transalate and it's difference with position:absolute and i will defenitely use it for my future projects
+I learned some new css stuff like transform:transalate and its difference with position:absolute and i will defenitely use it for my future projects

 ```css
 .proud-of-this-css {